+The draft report of the Columbus Performance Cluster has been reviewed.
 Based on the draft report findings, the recommendations provided to prevent the improper processing of continuation of pay leave benefits will be implemented as follows:

-The Cleveland District Performance Cluster will reissue a district-wide policy requiring every supervisor to request authorization of continuation of pay hours from the Injury Compensation Control Office before any continuation of pay hours are input into the system.
+The Columbus Performance Cluster will reissue a district-wide policy requiring every supervisor to request authorization of continuation of pay hours from the Injury Compensation Control Office before any continuation of pay hours are input into the system.
 Each manager will receive detailed instructions regarding the proper completion of Form 3971, Request for Notification of Absence for all injured employees requesting continuation of pay.
 They will be required to submit the completed form to the appropriate finance department and send a copy to the Injury Compensation Control Office for retention in the employee's injury file.

 The Injury Compensation Control Office has been directed to reconcile continuation of pay transactions on a weekly basis.
-Since the Cleveland Performance Cluster is now under the Time and Attendance Control System, this weekly reconciliation can be completed each Friday before a pay adjustment would be required.
-The Manager, Human Resources will ensure that the injury compensation staff will be provided with training in continuation of pay tracking and reconciliation of the Workers' Compensation Injury on Duty report.
+Under the new Time and Attendance Control System, this weekly reconciliation can be completed each Friday before the hours are finalized in the payroll system.
+The Injury Compensation Control Office will conduct reconciliation of the Workers' Compensation Injury on Duty report every accounting period.
+All unauthorized and erroneous COP payments will be documented, along with the appropriate corrective action taken to resolve the incorrect payment.